yecdev/ydot/src/pages/wry.md

 # Wry is Wrapped Ycash

+IMPORTANT NOTE: Wry will likely be replaced by a more decentralized alternative by the end of 2026.

 ## Introducing Wry

 Wry is a wrapped Ycash token for smart contract platforms like Ethereum and Binance Smart Chain.
 The ticker symbol for Wry is WRY.
 The ticker symbol for Ycash is YEC.